jli05/jli05.github.io/_posts/2025-07-22-ARM64-branching.md

 This article accompanies Lesson 7 CMP, Lesson 8 Branching of the [ARM64 assembly tutorial](https://www.youtube.com/playlist?list=PLn_It163He32Ujm-l_czgEBhbJjOUgFhg) of LaurieWired.

 ARM64 is quite similar to ARM32 in branching instructions.
 The [AArch64 control transfer](https://devblogs.microsoft.com/oldnewthing/20220815-00/?p=106975) blog post gave a full summary of the branching instructions in ARM64.
+Refer to the [The first ARM64 assembly program](/2025/07/13/first-arm64-code.html) for how to call Linux (for ARM64) `exit()` to end execution.

 ## Compare numbers
 `branch.s`: